Entangled sensor-networks for dark-matter searches

+We often refer to the setup depicted in Fig.~\ref{fig:correlated_rand_walk} as a DQS setup, since we generate quantum entanglement by sending the squeezed vacuum through the linear network, $\bm W^\prime$.
+Later in the paper, we shall also refer to a Quantum Limited, Distributed Classical Sensing (QL-DCS) setup, where the input radiation consists of only vacuum fluctuations but joint post-processing of the output signals is allowed.

-Given this general setup, our goal is to maximize the scan-rate of Eq.~\eqref{eq:scan_rate} by assuming control of the passive-arrays, $\bm W^\prime$ and $\bm W$, and by taking advantage of input quantum resources as well as the classical correlations of the axion signals between individual cavities.
+Given the DQS setup of Fig.~\ref{fig:correlated_rand_walk}, our goal is to maximize the scan-rate of Eq.~\eqref{eq:scan_rate} by assuming control of the passive linear networks, $\bm W^\prime$ and $\bm W$, and by taking advantage of input quantum resources as well as the classical correlations of the axion signals between individual cavities.
 In doing so (details provided below), we arrive at our main result:

-\emph{\bf Main result---} In the ideal scenario of a susceptibility-matched sensor-network consisting of $M$ identical microwave cavities, the scan-rate of the network scales as $M^2\mathcal{R}_{\rm sq}$, where $\mathcal{R}_{\rm sq}$ is the scan-rate of a single squeezed cavity with the same level of squeezing.
-This scaling is achieved by using one squeezer and one homodyne detector--- all situated on the ``primary" mode, $\hat{a}_1$--- as well as a balanced $M$-mode power-combiner, $\bm W$, and a balanced $M$-mode power-divider, $\bm W^\prime=\bm W^{-1}$.
+\emph{\bf Main result---} In the ideal scenario of a susceptibility-matched DQS network consisting of $M$ identical microwave cavities, the scan-rate of the network scales as $M^2\mathcal{R}_{\rm sq}$, where $\mathcal{R}_{\rm sq}$ is the scan-rate of a single squeezed cavity with the same level of squeezing.
+This scaling is achieved by using one squeezer and one homodyne detector---all situated on the ``primary" mode, $\hat{a}_1$---as well as balanced $M$-mode linear networks, $\bm W$ and $\bm W^\prime=\bm W^{-1}$.